pytroll/pygac/doc/source/methods.rst

 Guides (Kidwell, 2000).
 For each thermal channel, a smoothing window of 51 successive PRT, ICT and space counts is used to obtain robust gain values and to dampen undue high frequency fluctuations in the count data (Trishchenko, 2002).
-This window size is easily configurable to suit user needs.
 Section 7.1.2.5 of `KLM User Guide`_ presents the summary of equations implemented in Pygac to calibrate thermal channels, including non-linearity correction (Walton et al. 1998).

 .. _KLM User Guide:
     https://www.ncei.noaa.gov/pub/data/satellite/publications/podguides/TIROS-N%20thru%20N-14/